scipp/scipp/doc/type-erased-prototype.md

    - Does not cover cases where we require flexibility at runtime, such as for generic tables.

 1. Why not units in type?
-   - This is not 100% clear yet, but probably this also yields a unmanageably large number of variable types.
+   - Yields a large number of variable types that is probably too large to handle.
    - Requires templating all low-level client code.

 1. Why not a nested structure of table-like objects?